 Symptoms of Osteopetrosis

-Causes of Osteopetrosis
+Cause of Osteopetrosis

 Diagnosis of Osteopetrosis

-- Blood tests.
+- Blood cell counts.

 Treatment of Osteopetrosis